 WGU employs a disaggregated faculty model across the university.
 That is, the aggregated roles and tasks traditionally performed by university professors, such as meeting with and advising students, course or curriculum design, learning resource selection, instruction, and assessment, are effectively disaggregated or "unbundled.”
 In concurrence with this disaggregated model, the jobs of individual WGU faculty members focus on single aspects of the academic experience of candidates.
 Within WGU, there are several essential faculty roles and associated tasks:

-The primary faculty support for each student is a personally assigned student mentor.
-The role of the student mentor is to provide continuous academic support from the moment an individual becomes a student to the time he or she graduates.
+The primary faculty support for each student is a personally assigned program mentor.
+The role of the program mentor is to provide continuous academic support from the moment an individual becomes a student to the time he or she graduates.
 This involves regularly scheduled academic progress conversations, weekly or biweekly, and active involvement in other aspects of a student’s academic career.
-While not an expert in all subjects, the student mentor guides the student through the overall program and offers coaching and practical advice.
+While not an expert in all subjects, the program mentor guides the student through the overall program and offers coaching and practical advice.

 Develop, manage, and provide ongoing evaluation of academic programs and curriculum.